Bryntum

 import { getTasksFromMonday, addTaskToMonday, updateTaskOnMonday, addParentTaskToMonday, deleteTask } from './graph.js';

-Now try to create, update, delete, and edit an item in the Bryntum Gantt chart.
+Now try to create, update, delete, and edit an item in your Bryntum Gantt component.
 You’ll see the changes reflected in monday.com.

 Next steps